nanoporetech/tombo/docs/plotting.rst

 Motif-centered Statistic Plotting
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In several biological contexts base modifications occur at specific motifs.
-In order to visualize the distribution of Tombo statistical test results centered on a motif of biolgical interest (or a discovered motif) the ``plot_motif_with_stats`` command is provided.
+In order to visualize the distribution of Tombo statistical test results centered on a motif of biolgical interest (or a discovered motif) the ``plot motif_with_stats`` command is provided.

 This command identifies a number (defined by ``--num-statistics``) of genomic regions centered on this motif with the highest significance testing values.
 Importantly, the identified highest testing values need not be found within the actual motif, but simply within a region containing the motif defined by ``--num-context``.
 In this way, non-interesting motifs (motifs which don't direct modifications) will not contain more significant statistics centered on a specific position within the provided motif.
-A number (defined by ``--num-regions``) of example regions with the highest test statistics centered on the motif of interest are plotted as well.
+A number (defined by ``--num-regions``) of example regions with the highest test statistics centered on the motif of interest are added at the top portion of this plot.

 ----